-- Six-year completion rates for all students improved marginally from the prior year (83.6% to 84.3%).
-This remains slightly above the Provincial average of 83.6% - Six-year completion rates for students of Aboriginal ancestry decreased from the prior year (61% to 50%), acknowledging that the cohort is relatively small in number.
-The six-year completion rate remains significantly below the district average of 84%.
-Blended final marks in English 10 are unsatisfactory with 35% achieving C+ or better. - Six-year completion rates for students with special needs improved from 62% to 72%, but remains considerably below the district average of 84%. - Achievement progress of students enrolled in district alternate programs is below the district average.
-The Ministry no longer reports data for this cohort separately. - Monitoring the progress of children and youth in care (69% are students of Aboriginal Ancestry) remains a challenge.
-Some key findings that support the complexity of this area include: a) 64% of our Children in Care are supported through an Individual Education Plan; b) 69% of identified Children in Care are children of Aboriginal ancestry, and c) 43% of our children are both on an IEP and of Aboriginal ancestry.
+- Six-year completion rates for all students have been relatively constant at 84% for the past three years, consistent with the Provincial average of 84% - Six-year completion rates for students of Aboriginal ancestry, although improved at 62%, remains significantly below the district average of 84%. - Six-year completion rates for students with special needs at 70% remains considerably below the district average of 84%. - First-time Grade 12 graduation rates of 39% for students enrolled in district alternate programs are below the district average of 85%. - Monitoring the progress of children and youth in care (66% are students of Aboriginal Ancestry) remains a challenge.
+Some key findings that support the complexity of this area include: a) 55% of our Children in Care are supported through an Individual Education Plan; b) 66% of identified Children in Care are children of Aboriginal ancestry, and c) 34% of our children are both on an IEP and of Aboriginal ancestry.